alexandrascript/aw-bingo-plugin/README.md

 The Bingo Card Plugin was created for WordPress 4.8 and above.
 The plugin is powered by vanilla JavaScript and CSS, no additional libraries required.

+**Warning**: installing WordPress's <a href="https://jetpack.com">Jetpack plugin</a> has been known to cause errors.
+This plugin may have conflicts and not work as expected.

 ### What is this repository for?

 * This plugin is for implementing bingo cards on WordPress posts and custom post types.